-6-58.140.
-Penalties and Remedies for Violations
+6-58.140 Penalties and Remedies for Violations.

-A. The City may issue an administrative citation to any Landlord and to the Landlord's agent for a violation of this Article.
-The fine for such violations shall be \$250 for the first offense, \$500 for a second offense within a one year period and \$1000 for a third offense within a one year period.
+- A. The City may issue an administrative citation to any Landlord and to the Landlord's agent for a violation of this Article.
+The fine for such violations shall be two hundred fifty (\$250.00) dollars for the first offense, five hundred (\$500.00) dollars for a second offense within a one (1) year period and one thousand (\$1,000.00) dollars for a third offense within a one (1) year period. - B. Any person violating any provision of this Article shall be guilty of an infraction punishable for a fine not to exceed two hundred fifty (\$250.00) dollars or a misdemeanor punishable by a fine not exceeding one thousand (\$1,000.00) dollars per violation, or by imprisonment in the County jail for a period not exceeding six (6) months, or by both a fine and imprisonment.

-- B. Any person violating any provision of this Article shall be guilty of an infraction punishable for a fine not to exceed \$250 or a misdemeanor punishable by a fine not exceeding \$1,000 per violation, or by imprisonment in the County jail for a period not exceeding six months, or by both a fine and imprisonment. - C. Any aggrieved person, including the City and the People of the State of California may enforce, and seek to enjoin the violation of, this Article by means of a civil action.
+- C. Any aggrieved person, including the City and the People of the State of California may enforce, and seek to enjoin the violation of, this Article by means of a civil action.
 The burden of proof in such cases shall be preponderance of the evidence.
-As part of any civil action brought by the People of the State of California or City to enforce this Article, a court shall assess a civil penalty in an amount up to the greater of \$2,500 per violation per day or \$10,000 per violation, 50% payable to the City and 50% to the person or persons whose rights were violated, against any person who commits, continues to commit, operates, allows or maintains any violation of this Article.
-Any violator shall be liable for an additional civil penalty of up to \$5,000 for each offense committed against a person who is a Senior Adult, has a Disability, or is in a household with one or more minor children. - D. A Landlord who has terminated a tenancy on grounds not permitted under this Article shall not impose Rent for the new tenancy that exceeds the Maximum Allowable Rent or Certified Rent at the time the prior tenancy was terminated. - E. Any Rental Unit business conducted or maintained contrary to this Article shall constitute a public nuisance. - F. The remedies provided in this Article are not exclusive, and nothing in this Article shall preclude any person from seeking any other remedies, penalties or procedures provided by law.
+As part of any civil action brought by the People of the State of California or City to enforce this Article, a court shall assess a civil penalty in an amount up to the greater of two thousand five hundred (\$2,500.00) dollars per violation per day or ten thousand (\$10,000.00) dollars per violation, fifty (50%) percent payable to the City and fifty (50%) percent to the person or persons whose rights were violated, against any person who commits, continues to commit, operates, allows or maintains any violation of this Article.
+Any violator shall be liable for an additional civil penalty of up to five thousand (\$5,000.00) dollars for each offense committed against a person who is a Senior Adult, has a Disability, or is in a household with one (1) or more minor children. - D. A Landlord who has terminated a tenancy on grounds not permitted under this Article shall not impose Rent for the new tenancy that exceeds the Maximum Allowable Rent or Certified Rent at the time the prior tenancy was terminated. - E. Any Rental Unit business conducted or maintained contrary to this Article shall constitute a public nuisance. - F. The remedies provided in this Article are not exclusive, and nothing in this Article shall preclude any person from seeking any other remedies, penalties or procedures provided by law.